jaclu/tmux-packet-loss/README.md

 Displays % packet loss to selected host

-## Status

-operational, but not fully documented yet

 ## Operation

 This plugin runs a background process using repeated runs of ping to evaluate % package loss.
 On modern tmux versions this background process is terminated when tmux exits, see Tmux Compatibility for more details about versions and limitations.